benjymous/annotations/sandman/sandman.07.md

 ##### Neil Gaiman, Mike Dringenberg, and Malcolm Jones III

-Seventh part of first storyline, _More than Rubies_
+- Seventh part of first storyline, _More than Rubies_

-Seventh story reprinted in _Preludes and Nocturnes_
+- Seventh story reprinted in _Preludes and Nocturnes_
+- Audible Act I Chapter 7
+- Netflix Episode 5 (second half)

 **Title**: "Sound and Fury" is probably a reference to a line from Macbeth.
 Since I have it online, here's a more complete excerpt: